 With PRK no creation of a cap using either a microkeratome, or a laser, is required.
 The excimer laser energy is applied directly to the cornea to sculpt, or reshape, it allowing images to fall directly onto the retina resulting in clearer vision.
 Most laser treatments take less than sixty seconds and the procedure is pain-free (because of the anesthetic eye drops used).

 In LASEK the cornea’s surface cells are moved aside, the cornea is resculpted with the laser and the surface cells are gently put back in place.
 This is pain free because of the anesthetic eye drops used.

-For LASIK an instrument known as a microkeratome or a femtosecond laser is used to make a protective flap on the surface of the cornea.
+For LASIK, a femtosecond laser is used to make a protective flap on the surface of the cornea.
 During this process you may feel a little pressure, but no pain is felt because of the anesthetic eye drops.
 The flap, which remains attached at a hinge, is then carefully lifted and the excimer laser is applied to the inner tissue of the cornea to precisely sculpt, or reshape, it resulting in clearer vision.
 The flap is then put back into place where it bonds securely without the need for stitches.

 People with myopia, hyperopia, astigmatism and presbyopia, are excellent candidates for laser vision correction.

 Laser vision correction underwent many years of data collection and clinical trials in order to receive FDA approval as being both safe and effective.
 The excimer laser itself, surface ablations and LASIK are all FDA approved.

 Accommodating lens implants, and other premium intraocular lenses, are lenses surgically placed inside your eye after the removal of your natural cataractous lens.
 These lenses are intended to give people good distance and near vision as opposed to the lenses previously used which were designed to give people good distance vision (requiring reading glasses be worn for near tasks).